RaneemWael/Save-The-Village/README.md

 ## How to run:

-1. Unity
+1. Unity:
    - Download prototype project to your computer.
    - Add it to Unity Hub and open in Unity.
    - Run and enjoy!

-2. Windows
+2. Windows:
    - Download the build folder to your computer.
    - Run the .exe file and enjoy!

-3. Online
+3. Online:
    - Find it as this link: https://raneemwael.itch.io/save-the-village